kamal-sharma-de/python-sides/README.md

 Problem 4: Develop a Python program to streamline task management, alleviating disorganization and enhancing productivity for users.

 Problem 5: Develop a Python program for tracking expenses, enabling users to efficiently manage their finances by adding, viewing, and categorizing expenses.

+Problem 6: Given customer purchase data, write a Python program to identify distinct customer segments based on spending patterns and recommend products tailored to their preferences.